bitcoin-api/bitcoin-api-full-stack/README.md

 The repo `bitcoin-api-full-stack` is a repo for anybody, even an individual, to have their own Bitcoin management technology.
-Instead of needing an entire group of individuals or a company to manage a Bitcoin wallet app, exchange or casino, this repo aims to give the user complete individual control over these powerful financial technologies.
+Instead of needing an entire group of individuals or a company to manage a Bitcoin wallet app, exchange or gaming platform, this repo aims to give the user complete individual control over these powerful financial technologies.

 Github Stars⭐️⭐️⭐️⭐️⭐️ are always super-greatly appreciated, thank you very much!😁✌️